-In chest X-ray, small opacities may suggest inflammatory infiltrates or restricted ventilation.
-Changes due to emphysema or pulmonary heart disease can be detected, and other diseases such as lung cancer or pneumonia are excluded.
-Since the chronic bronchitis is a diagnosis of exclusion, an X-ray image is always needed before a diagnosis is made!
+On chest X-ray, small opacities may suggest inflammatory infiltrates or restricted ventilation.
+Changes due to emphysema or cor pulmonale can be detected, and other diseases such as lung cancer or pneumonia are excluded.
+Since chronic bronchitis is a diagnosis of exclusion, an X-ray image is always needed before a diagnosis is made.

-In addition, a bronchoscopy is a possibility, especially with regard to various differential diagnoses that result in symptoms such as haemoptysis and dyspnoea.
-Therefore, a biopsy for histological examination can be taken.
+In addition, a bronchoscopy should be entertained to exclude various differential diagnoses that result in symptoms similar to COPD such as haemoptysis and dyspnoea.
+During bronchoscopy biopsies may be obtained for histological examination.

-There is no single diagnostic test for COPD to reach a diagnosis.
-Physician relies on clinical judgment based on a combination of history, physical examination and confirmation of the presence of airflow obstruction using spirometry.
+There is no single diagnostic test for COPD.
+Physicians relay on clinical judgment based on a combination of history, physical examination and confirmation of the presence of airflow obstruction using spirometry.
 COPD is characterized by airflow obstruction that is not fully reversible.
-Airflow obstruction is defined as a reduced FEV1/FVC ratio such that FEV1/FVC is less than 0.7.
-If FEV1 is ≥ 80 % predicted normal.
-A diagnosis of COPD should only be made in the presence of respiratory symptoms, for example, breathlessness or cough.
+Airflow obstruction is defined as a reduced FEV1/FVC ratio such that the diagnosis of COPD is made when the FEV1/FVC ratio is less than 0.7 and the FEV1 is less than 80% of predicted.
+Additionally, a diagnosis of COPD should only be made in the presence of respiratory symptoms, for example, breathlessness or cough.

 Differential Diagnosis of COPD

 A differential diagnosis of COPD is bronchial asthma.
-This manifest itself, unlike COPD, mostly in childhood or adolescence, and is accompanied by paroxysmal dyspnoea, allergies and a good response to corticosteroids and is completely reversible in the bronchiospasmolysis test.
+Unlike COPD, asthma is prevalent mostly in childhood or adolescence, and is accompanied by paroxysmal dyspnoea, allergies and a good response to corticosteroids and is completely reversible in the post-bronchodilation test.

 Other lung diseases must be excluded.
 To exclude bronchiectasis a greater amount of sputum is necessary as well as a HR-CT.
 A tracheal or larynx stenosis may be differentiated by laryngoscopy or bronchoscopy.
 An otolaryngologist may establish a sinubronchial syndrome with chronic sinusitis from COPD.

 To exclude a left ventricular failure that occurs especially with nocturnal cough and cardiac asthma, cardiac diagnostics are necessary.
-The cystic fibrosis can be diagnosed through a sweat test.
-Important is the demarcation of a bronchial carcinoma.
-Therefore, X-rays and CT scans or a biopsy by bronchoscopy is necessary.
-In addition, a pulmonary embolism and the gastroesophageal reflux disease should be excluded.
+Cystic fibrosis can be diagnosed through a sweat test.
+The detection of a bronchial carcinoma is important, therefore X-rays and CT scans with a bronchoscopy-guided biopsy may be necessary.
+In addition, a pulmonary embolism and the presence of gastroesophageal reflux disease should be excluded.